01 of 03

 About the photo shown above:

 The central piece in this photo is a Ruba Rombic lamp base.
 It is flanked by two Muncie Katydid pillow vases.
 All three pieces have “minor manufacturing flaws” as described in an auction catalog.
-Condition is very good to excellent.
-The lot of three pieces sold for $373.75 (not including buyer’s premium) in January of 2011.
+The condition is very good to excellent — the lot of three pieces sold for $373.75 (not including buyer’s premium) in January of 2011.